-Objective Threat Activity Operational area Delivery Description/detail Target Timetable and resourcing 2016/17 2017/18 2018/19 1, 2 EW-1 EW-2 EW-3 Ecological weed control Entire KNE site GWRC Biosecurity department Targeted woody weed survey and control across the entire KNE site, prioritising previous control sites Targeted survey and control of old man's beard in operational area A and B Monitoring (and control if necessary) of ecological pest plants at Rewanui homestead Reduction in the distribution and frequency of identified ecological weed species \$2,000 \$2,000 \$2,000 1, 2 PA-1 - 5 Pest animal control Entire KNE site GWRC Biosecurity department Service bait station and predator kill-trap network on a monthly basis Possums <5% RTC Rats <10% TTI \$7,500 \$7,500 \$7,500 1 1 1 1 Total \$9,500 \$9,500 \$9,500
+Objective Threat Activity Operational area Delivery Description/detail Target Annual resourcing 1, 2 EW-1 EW-2 EW-3 Ecological weed control Entire KNE site GWRC Biosecurity department Targeted woody weed survey and control across the entire KNE site, prioritising previous control sites Targeted survey and control of old man's beard in operational area A and B Monitoring (and control if necessary) of ecological pest plants at Rewanui homestead All surveyed woody weeds are eradicated or under control within 5 years Reduction in the distribution of old man's beard and no new invasions elsewhere in the KNE site No new infestations of weeds within the Rewanui homestead \$2,000 1, 2 PA-1 - 5 Pest animal control Entire KNE site GWRC Biosecurity department Service bait station and predator kill- trap network on a monthly basis Possums <5% RTC Rats <10% TTI \$8,600 Total \$10,600

 RTC = Residual Trap Catch.
 The control regime has been designed to control possums to this level but monitoring will not be undertaken.
-Experience in the use of this control method indicates this target will be met.
+Experience in the use of this control method indicates this target will be met

 TTI = Tracking Tunnel Index.
 The control regime has been designed to control rats/mustelids to this level but monitoring will not be undertaken.
-Experience in the use of this control method indicates this target will be met.
+Experience in the use of this control method indicates this target will be met

-9. Funding contributions
+11. Funding contributions

-9.1.
-Budget allocated by GWRC
+11.1 Budget allocated by Greater Wellington

-The budget for the 2017/18 and 2018/19 years are indicative only and subject to change.
+The budget is indicative only and subject to change.